Oakland City Hall & Frank H. Ogawa Plaza

 An immersive experience that merges contemporary performance and the ancient art of storytelling, SPACES is a site-specific participatory work, created and performed with the local community that gives this place its life and identity.

-In Oakland, local residents and artists work together to create a series of performances that ultimately portray the present-day diversity of Oakland, one of the most culturally diverse cities in the US.
+In Oakland, local residents and artists work together to create a series of performances that ultimately give a glimpse into Oakland, one of the most vibrant and culturally diverse cities in the US.

 Photo: Oakland City Hall circa 1917, commissioned by Oakland Chamber of Commerce, Publicity Bureau.
 Photographer from Cheney Photo Advertising Co.
 Original photo part of Oakland Public Library, Oakland History Room.